-The estimated Greater Yellowstone Ecosystem grizzly bear population increased from 136 in 1975 to between 674 and 839 in 2014, and the bears have gradually expanded their occupied habitat by more than 50%.
+The estimated Greater Yellowstone Ecosystem grizzly bear population increased from 136 in 1975 to an estimated 757 in 2014, and then declined to 690 bears in 2016.
+The bears have gradually expanded their occupied habitat by more than 50%.
 As monitored by the Interagency Grizzly Bear Study Team, the criteria used to determine whether the population within the Greater Yellowstone Ecosystem has recovered include estimated population size, distribution of females with cubs, and mortality rates.
 An estimated 150 grizzly bears occupy ranges that lie partly or entirely within Yellowstone.
 The number of females producing cubs in the park has remained relatively stable since 1996, suggesting that the park may be at or near ecological carrying capacity for grizzly bears.

-There were 28 known and probable grizzly mortalities in the Greater Yellowstone Ecosystem in 2014.
-Fourteen were attributable to human causes.
-Seven were natural deaths, 1 was of undetermined cause, and 6 were still under investigation at the time of this printing.
-No mortalities occurred in Yellowstone National Park in 2013
+There were 58 known and probable grizzly bear mortalities in the Greater Yellowstone Ecosystem in 2016.
+Thirty-eight were attributed to human causes.
+Four were of undetermined cause, 4 were natural deaths, and 14 were still under investigation at the time of this printing.

 The grizzly bear’s color varies from blond to black, often with pale-tipped guard hairs.
 In the Greater Yellowstone Ecosystem, many grizzly bears have a light brown girth band.
 However, the coloration of black and grizzly bears is so variable that it is not a reliable means of distinguishing the two species.